 From 10 until 14 July 2017 the XVI Biennial Conference of the International Association for the Study of the Commons (IASC) takes place in Utrecht.
-The central theme will be ‘Self-Governance, Cooperation, and Institutional Change’.
+The central theme will be ‘Practicing the commons.
+Cooperation, self-governance and institutional change’.
 The conference is co-hosted by Utrecht University's research theme Institutions for Open Societies in cooperation with the research team Institutions for Collective Action.

 About the conference

 This conference aims to consolidate and expand the important work of the IASC on the study of the commons, both in academia as well as ‘in the field’.
 As previous conferences have shown, commons are important worldwide, both in the present as well as in the past.
 Especially in Europe, due to the increased privatisation of public goods and the impact of the economic crisis over the past few years, commons and other forms of institutions for collective action have received increasing attention from both academia as form society itself.